FST ‘Appellate Division’ on the cards

 KARACHI: After long discussions with the concerned quarters, the federal government has decided to introduce a bill in parliament to establish ‘Appellate Division’ of Federal Service Tribunal (FST) separately from its current branch of ‘Operational Division’.

 According to the well-placed sources of Ministry of Law and Justice, the bill is ready and likely to be presented in parliament in coming one to two months.
-These sources were of the view that this legislation will reduce the burden of some 30,000 plus cases from upper courts throughout the country ‘of employment disputes’ filed under Article 199 of the Constitution.
+These sources were of the view that this legislation will reduce the burden of some 30 thousand plus cases from upper courts throughout the country ‘of employment disputes’ filed under article 199 of the constitution.

 In current procedure, Federal Service Tribunal (FST) deals and decides the removal from service matters, pension and allowances benefit disputes, seniority and promotion issues, and reduction of the grades and stoppage of salary matters of the federal government employees including civilian employees of armed forces.